 ADFS and EZproxy

-ADFS can be used with Shibboleth authentication and EZproxy to provide your users with the ability to use single sign on when accessing EZproxy.
+ADFS can be used with SAML authentication and EZproxy to provide your users with the ability to use single sign on when accessing EZproxy.

-Once you have set up ADFS to work with your Shibboleth authentication, follow the instructions below to create and configure a relying party trust within ADFS for EZproxy.
+Once you have set up ADFS to work with your SAML authentication, follow the instructions below to create and configure a relying party trust within ADFS for EZproxy.

 When creating a relying party trust, some providers will need to access the ADFS metadata in order to complete the assertion.
 To access the metadata contained within the ADFS instance, visit the following URL: